-Pinchi Lake Mine Tailings Storage Facility 2017 Dam Safety Inspection
+Pinchi Lake Mine Tailings Storage Facility 2018 Dam Safety Inspection

-We are pleased to submit the 2017 Dam Safety Inspection Report on the Pinchi Lake Mine Tailings Storage Facility.
+We are pleased to submit the 2018 Dam Safety Inspection Report on the Pinchi Lake Mine Tailings Storage Facility for your review and comments.

 Please contact us if you have any questions regarding this report.